ChampyTech/useful-checklists/README.md

   - [Work PC Setup Checklist](Technology/Work_PC_Setup_Checklist.md)
   - [Writer PC Setup Checklist](Technology/Writer_PC_Setup_Checklist.md)

+## 🙏 Contributing

+Check the [CONTRIBUTING.md](CONTRIBUTING.md) file and open a pull request or an issue.
+Even small contributions are welcome!

 ## ⚠️ Disclaimer

 This project is a curated collection of publicly available checklists shared for educational and productivity purposes.
 We do not own or guarantee the accuracy, completeness, or continued availability of third-party content linked in this repository.
 Always review and adapt checklists to your specific needs and verify sources when necessary.